wp-plugins/wp-photo-album-plus/readme.txt

 * The support of videos.
 You can mix photos and videos throughout the system including lightbox.

+= 5.5.7 =

+= Other Changes =

+* Layout change in default album covers.
+All links are now below the body text when the photo is at the left hand side.
+* In case of deadlock situations in maintenance procs, you can now now ignore the concurrency error in Table VIII-A0.

 = 5.5.6 =

 = Bug Fixes =